jmtalarn/elm-personal-site/content/posts/2017-05-12-build-publish-ionic-app-configuring-firebase.md

 <figure><img src="../images/EnableGoogleLoginAuthorization.png" alt="Enable Google author provider" />
 <figcaption>Enable Google author provider</figcaption></figure>

 As Firebase is integrated with the big G this step will create automatically the Google API keys to integrate the author process.
-Once you finished this step you can check it on the <a href="https://console.developers.google.com/cloud-resource-manager">Google APIs console</a>.
+Once you finished this step you can check it on the [Google APIs console](https://console.developers.google.com/cloud-resource-manager).
 If you want to add more author provider you will need to get manually the API keys for each service.

 <h2 id="database">Adding the realtime Firebase JSON database to our project</h2>